 - tomato sauce: Use canned tomato sauce or puree whole canned tomatoes to make tomato sauce.
 Some people prefer to use a marinara sauce in lieu of crushed tomatoes and tomato sauce.

 - no boil lasagna noodles: If you want to use regular boil lasagna noodles just boil them before assembling the lasagna.
+Rinse with cold water and lay them out flat on parchment paper to prevent them from sticking to themselves.

 - parmesan cheese: grate fresh parmesan for best results.